Salman Ali Lifts The Indian Idol 10 Trophy; Fans Congratulate Him!

 - Eight Places to Travel in India When You're Single

-Indian Idol 10 has been one of the successful shows of this year.
+Indian Idol 10 has been one of the most successful shows of this year.
 The singing reality show has garnered good ratings.
-Apart from contestants' singing talent, Maniesh Paul's hosting received applauds from the viewers.
+Apart from the contestants' singing talent, Manish Paul's hosting received applauds from the viewers.
 The show has come to an end.
 The grand finale of the reality show was held yesterday (December 23).
-Apart from contestants, the judges and the host gave rocking performances.
+Apart from the contestants, the judges and the host gave rocking performances.
 The special guests of the show were Zero actors Shahrukh Khan, Katrina Kaif and Anushka Sharma.
 Alka Yagnik, Bappi Lahiri, Shilpa Shetty and Geeta Kapoor also graced the show.

 All the five contestants - Nitin Kumar, Salman Ali, Ankush Bharadwaj, Neelanjana Ray and Vibhor Parashar - performed so well that it was difficult to predict who would be the winner!
 But as it is said only one can be the winner and the winner was Salman Ali.
 Neelanjana was declared the second runner-up, while Ankush bagged the second place.
 Fans took to social media to congratulate the Indian Idol 10 winner Salman Ali.
 Check out tweets!

-Fans’ Congratulate Salman Ali: Sorthiya & Abdullah
+Fans Congratulate Salman Ali: Sorthiya & Abdullah

 Sorathiya Nikunj: Congratulations Salman Ali.......
 You really deserve this Trophy of Indian Idol 10. #Salman_Ali. - (sic)